Be safe, be honorable, know the rules.

 Age Limit

 You must be at least 12 years old to participate at Southern Aroostook Action Sports.
-Those 15 to 17 must have waivers signed by a parent or legal guardian.
-Those 12 to 14 must also be accompanied by a parent or legal guardian (and signed waivers for both).
+Those under 18 must have waivers signed by a parent or legal guardian.
+Those 12 to 14 must also be accompanied by a parent or legal guardian OR an adult friend or relative who the parent/legal guardian appoints (and signed waivers for both).

 Safe Zone